blockscout/app-sdk/README.md

 - Mobile-responsive design
 - Loading states and error handling

-## Chain IDs
+## Chain Compatibility

-The SDK only supports chains that have a Blockscout explorer deployment.
-You can check the complete list of supported chains at [chains.blockscout.com](https://chains.blockscout.com/).
+The SDK is compatible with any blockchain that has a Blockscout explorer instance with API v2 support.
+These chains are listed in the [Chainscout](https://chains.blockscout.com/).
+To verify if your target chain is supported, visit our [compatibility checker](https://sdk-compatibility.blockscout.com/).

-Here are some common chain IDs:
+Here are some common supported chain IDs:

 - `1`: Ethereum Mainnet
 - `137`: Polygon Mainnet